Six Best Practices for Data VisualizationAugust 17, 2016

 There are four basic ways to present data:

 Determining which chart is the best way to present these forms of data involves advance consideration of the number of variables, data points, and the way in which the values will be displayed (e.g. over time or among groups).

 The bullet may be better for one type while bubbles or bars are best for another.
-Or perhaps you need a stacked instead of a scatterplot?
+Or perhaps you need a stack instead of a scatterplot?
 Or a pie instead of a donut?

-Fortunately, relationship is generally best displayed in a scatter or bubble chart while distribution tends to work well in histogram or scatter charts.
-Yet the more common types, comparison and composition, lend themselves to seven or more visualizations — each.
+Fortunately, relationship is generally best displayed in a scatter or bubble chart while distribution tends to work well in a histogram or scatter charts.
+Yet the more common types, comparison, and composition lend themselves to seven or more visualizations — each.